Tennessee’s Tax-Free Weekend Is Almost Upon Us

 Taxes are one of life’s great certainties, unless it’s Tennessee’s annual state-wide sales tax holiday.

-Tennessee’s tax holiday is a glorious three-day period (held annually on the first weekend in August) where our 9.25 percent state sales tax isn’t applied to a bunch of practical, back-to-school type items.
+Tennessee’s tax holiday is a glorious three-day period (held annually on the final weekend in July) where our 9.25 percent state sales tax isn’t applied to a bunch of practical, back-to-school type items.

 Let’s go over the rules of what you can (and can’t) get tax-free:

 – Clothing: All clothing items that are $100 or less are tax-free.
-This includes socks, underwear, hats and shoes, but not accessories like jewelry or bags.
+This includes socks, underwear, hats and shoes, but not accessories like jewelry, bags, or sports equipment.

 – School and art supplies: Go crazy at the Office Depot, because all basic school supplies (paper, pens, markers, notebooks, etc.) and art supplies are tax-exempt.